deepshah21/vue-next-level/README.md

     we have implemented in router.js for global

-Now How we can remove vuex store dependencies from components
+    Now How we can remove vuex store dependencies from components we have made changes in event.js for returning event promise in fetchEvent method we have made changes in component by removing store and progressbar, and add props only in router.js , we have changes in '/event/:id' path where we have added store and progress bar and dispatch Action and set event in route params

 ## Following along?